Kiyoshi Kuromiya: AIDS advocacy

 Kuromiya began working earnestly on the AIDS movement once the AIDS epidemic began in America in the early 1980s.
 Kiyoshi was most involved with ACT UP (the AIDS Coalition to Unleash Power)— of which he founded the Philadelphia chapter.
 After being diagnosed with AIDS himself in 1989, Kuromiya only intensified his advocacy work.
 Kiyoshi approached his work with the motto "Information is power" and educated himself on the AIDS issues to the point he was invited to participate in National Institutes of Health alternative therapy panels.
 He created the ACT UP Standards of Care, which was the first of its kind for people with HIV produced by people with AIDS.

 Kuromiya also founded the Critical Path newsletter, which he mailed out to thousands of people worldwide as well as to hundreds of incarcerated individuals who didn't have access to AIDS information.
-He further developed the Critical Path newsletter, one of the first resources on HIV treatment widely available to the public, into one of the very first websites on the Internet, filled with the latest HIV/AIDS information.
+He further developed the Critical Path newsletter, one of the first resources on HIV treatment widely available to the public, into one of the first websites on the Internet, filled with the latest HIV/AIDS information.
 From there, the site became host to the Critical Path AIDS Project—through which Kuromiya operated a 24-hour hotline for anyone who sought his help and provided free internet to hundreds of people with HIV in Philadelphia.